the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

   * Answer: You get `true` as result, because when using a relational operator on booleans, `true` is coerced to `1` and `false` is coerced to `0`.
 * Question: What happens if you compare `'A' > 'a'`?
   * Answer: You get false as result, because when using a relation operator on strings, the underlying character's [unicode](https://en.wikipedia.org/wiki/List_of_Unicode_characters) is used where `'A'` comes earlier in the unicode table than `'a'` and therefore isn't greater.
-* Come up with several variables yourself and apply comparison and relational operators on them without and with if-else statements.
+* Come up with variables yourself and apply comparison and relational operators on them without and with if-else statements.

 ## Statements vs Expressions

 Stepping a bit away from the actual code, this section will explain the terms statements and expressions.
 Both have been used in this book before, but without any explanation yet.
 Now we will address this, because these terms will come across more often when speaking code.

 **Statements** execute to make something happen in code.
-So a statement can be a `console.log()` statement or an if-else statement (which is also known under the term control structure as we have learned before).
+So a statement can be a `console.log()` statement (because it's a method as we will learn later) or control structures such as an if-else statement.
 So essentially a statement gives instructions on how a piece of code has to execute.

 {title="index.js",lang="javascript"}
 ~~~~~~~